cyberkostyan/ido/SMART-CONTRACT-SPECS.md

     // how many blocks left to the end of this stage of TGE.
     // basically this is how many blocks left to the drop
     // in token ratio going to project.
 }

-function tgeRoundBlocksLeft() public returns (uint blocksLeft) {
-    // how many blocks left to the end of TGE round.
-    //
-}

 ```